 Step 6: Hike

-After the application closes on January 5th, the applications will be reviewed and we will select candidates to go on a short hike with us.
+After the application closes, the applications will be reviewed and we will select candidates to go on a short hike with us.
 The goal of these short hikes is for us to get to know you better and for you to get to know us!
-These hikes will take place in February and there will be many opportunities.
+These hikes will take place in February and/or March and there will be many opportunities.

 Step 7: Interview